Updated: Jun 7, 2022

 Where is the goal going to be met?

-Skills worked on - needs to be specific and observable
+Skills worked on - need to be specific and observable.

-Data doesn't have to be hard, it can be delightful!
+Data doesn't have to be complicated.
+It can be delightful!

 Organize student data in a student folder

-Plan one or two data collection days each month - make a note of it!
+Plan one or two data collection days each month - note it!